Humanitarian Aid Worker, Mediator, Advocate, Consultant

 In 2015, Steve won a precedent setting court ruling of gross negligence against the NRC, revealing throughout the organization a heightened level of disregard for staff safety.
 Also, the court found grossly insufficient care for injured staff.

-Steve now works with individuals and organizations along their path from injury to recovery as well as skills development and growth.
+Steve now works with individuals and organizations along their path from injury and grievance to recovery as well as skills development and growth.
 This work is not only related to better navigating the landscapes of Duty of Care and risk management, but also capacity development in programme management, leadership and breaking stigmas on mental health issues.

 Consulting for Individuals